priyankasaggu/priyankasaggu.github.io/_posts/2025-12-15-kubeadm-bootstrap-token.md

 no stack trace
 ```

-That produced a more informative error.
+That produced a more informative error logs.
 Now, we atleast know that kubeadm expects an endpoint to the API server first and then the token (maybe).

-Also the logs suggested to pass `--discovery-token-unsafe-skip-ca-verification` flag to continue.
+Also the logs suggested us to pass `--discovery-token-unsafe-skip-ca-verification` flag to continue.
 Let's do that as well, to make some progress.

-(and yes, I could have already looked at the `kubeadm --help` menu to understand the required format, but above test runs were intentional to understand things).
+(and yes, I could have already looked at the `kubeadm --help` menu to understand the required format, but above test runs were intentional to understand basic flow).

----

-Now let's provide everything properly that kubeadm actually needs:
+Ok, let's provide everything properly that kubeadm actually needs:

 ```bash
 root@83ab08acf723:/# kubeadm join 172.18.0.2:6443 \